whatyouhide/whatyouhide.github.io/_posts/2015-06-05-tokenizing-and-parsing-in-elixir-using-leex-and-yecc.md

 [:yecc, :leex, :erlang, :elixir, :app]
 ```

-The only thing you have to do to make all of this work effortlessy in a Mix project is put your `.xrl` and `.yrl` files in the `src/` directory of the project and you'll have the compiled Erlang modules available.
+The only thing you have to do to make all of this work effortlessly in a Mix project is put your `.xrl` and `.yrl` files in the `src/` directory of the project and you'll have the compiled Erlang modules available.

 ```bash
 mix new list_parser && cd list_parser